-Visitors originating from or transiting through countries endemic with yellow fever need to have valid vaccination certificates.
-Visitors arriving directly into Tanzania from say.
-Europe, the USA, Japan and other non-yellow fever areas are not required to produce vaccination certificates to gain entry.
+Visitors originating from or transiting through countries endemic with cholera or yellow fever may need valid vaccination certificates, but it is not mandatory.
 Visitors are advised to take anti-malaria tablets and make use of mosquito nets and insect sprays where provided.
-Comprehensive travel and medical insurance is recommended before travel.
+Health insurance through your travel agent or any other agent is recommended.

 Personal effects including binoculars, cameras, film, may be imported (temporarily) free of duty.
 A custom bond may be demanded from visitors bringing in professional video/filming equipment, radios, tape recorders and musical instruments to ensure the goods are re-exported.
 Firearms require a special permit that should be obtained in advance.
 Visitors buying local handicrafts must keep cash sales receipts and ownership certificates for wildlife trophies for presentation to Customs officials on departure.

 Safari vehicles and small aircraft provide limited space for luggage.
 It is therefore recommended to travel with light bags since bulky suitcases will overload and might not be taken on board.